tahoe-lafs/magic-folder/docs/invites.rst

 * The **collective** is the set of clients subscribed to a given Magic Folder We refer to the "Collective DMD" or just "Collective" as the Tahoe mutable containing the canonical list of participants.

+Note that although we anthropomorphize the participants here with "Alice" and "Bob", the true participants are devices not humans.

 Overview